marsplus/marsplus.github.io/index.md

 The aim of my research is to develop computational methods that achieve the following:
 - Ensure the trustworthiness of machine learning models through game theory concepts.
-- Learn the behavior of autonomous agents from data.
+- Learn the behavior of strategic agents from data.
-- Direct agents' behavior towards social good.
+- Design strategic agents' behavior towards social good.

 Email: \[First Name\].\[Last Name\]@wustl.edu
 <br>